jmurkoth/TODOMVC/README.md

 11. - [x] MongodB
 12. - [x] Custom Middleware

-It will also be used to explore Continuous Integration and Continuous Deployment.
+It will also be used to explore Continuous Integration and Continuous Deployment.111111

 The Custom Middleware for doing OAuth with LinkedIn is based off of the code for [Google OAuth](https://github.com/aspnet/Security/tree/dev/src) with minor modifications